-All OSW project vessels, regardless of size, must travel at 10 nautical miles per hour (knots) or less when transiting to, from, or within the project area (with some geographic exceptions) during certain periods of the year when North Atlantic right whales are consider to be most at risk (generally Nov-April/May, but exact dates vary; BOEM 2021, 2022, 2023), with a few exceptions if allowed by permits (see below).
+All offshore wind project vessels, regardless of size, must travel at 10 nautical miles per hour (knots) or less when transiting to, from, or within the project area (with some geographic exceptions) during certain periods of the year when North Atlantic right whales are consider to be most at risk (generally Nov-April/May, but exact dates vary; BOEM 2021, 2022, 2023), with a few exceptions if allowed by permits (see below).
 In addition to these time windows, project vessels must also travel at a speed of 10 knots or less in Seasonal Management Areas (SMAs) and Dynamic Management Areas (DMAs) when they are in place.
 The SMAs and DMAs are areas identified by NOAA as part of the implementation of broader vessel speed regulations designed to protect North Atlantic right whales.
-These rules currently apply to all vessels 65 feet or longer, regardless of vessel type (NOAA 2014).
-SMAs aim to cover high-risk areas where North Atlantic right whales are observed outside of the geographic extent or effective period of SMAs, and specifically when reliable sightings are obtained of three or more right whales within a 75 square nautical mile area (Silber et al. 2012).
+These rules currently apply to all vessels 65 feet or longer, regardless of vessel type (50 CFR § 224).
+SMAs aim to cover high-risk areas where North Atlantic right whales consistently occur, including migratory routes and calving grounds.
+In addition, DMAs are designated when right whales are observed outside of the geographic extent or effective period of SMAs, and specifically when reliable sightings are obtained of three or more right whales within a 75 square nautical mile area (Silber et al. 2012).
 The size of a DMA is commensurate to the number of whales present and is put in place for 15 days.
-While vessel speed restrictions in DMAs are voluntary for other industries, they are required for OSW development-related vessels.
+While vessel speed restrictions in DMAs are voluntary for other industries, they are required for offshore wind development-related vessels.